luaguides

 Arguments:

-• message — the error value, typically a string but can be any Lua type
+• message — the value to raise, typically a string but can be any Lua type

-• level — which call stack level to blame in the error location (default: 1)
+• level — which call stack level to blame in the failure location (default: 1)

 Returns: Nothing — error never returns normally.